 2) Write a blog post

-Once you have your keywords and understand which queries will help your reach your audience, write you post.
+Once you have your keywords and understand which queries will help your reach your audience, write you blog post or guest blog post.
 Real estate blogs should focus on locally relevant info showcasing how fabulous the area is as well as homeowners’ advice and market updates.

 Don’t worry if you’re not sure what to write about.
 Here are two good posts to get your creative juices flowing: